Stan-l-e-y/RemindMe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Next-Todo Authorization API Token Flow
+# RemindMe Authorization API Token Flow

 ![Authorization Token Flow](/public/refresh-token-flow.png)

-Upon Authentication (via Next-Todo or an Identity Provider), Users will be granted API Access and Refresh tokens in the form of a JWT.
+Upon Authentication (via RemindMe or an Identity Provider), Users will be granted API Access and Refresh tokens in the form of a JWT.
 Read more about [Access](https://auth0.com/docs/tokens/concepts/access-tokens) and [Refresh](https://auth0.com/docs/secure/tokens/refresh-tokens) tokens.

 # OAuth 2.0 OpenID Connect Authorization Code Flow